Fraunhofer-AISEC/codyze/README.md

 1. Download and install the `LSP Support` plugin.
 Restart IntelliJ.
 2. Goto `Settings` -> `Language Server Protocol` -> `Server Definitions`
-3. Add a new server definition of type `Executable` for extension `java` and navigate to your local `build/install/cpganalysisserver/bin/cpganalysisserver` script.
+3. Add a new server definition of type `Executable` for extension `java` and navigate to your local `build/install/codyze/bin/codyze` script.

 ![](lsp-settings-intellij.png "IntelliJ LSP Setttings")

 If everything works as intended, you should see a green circle in your IntelliJ status bar, indicating that the connection to the language server was successful.
 Afterwards each time you open a Java file, it should get translated into the neo4j graph, visible in the neo4j browser (http://localhost:7474/browser).

-Additionally, the `cpganalysisserver` program should log debug messages into `logs/debug.log` in the folder of your current IntelliJ project.
+Additionally, the `codyze` program should log debug messages into `logs/debug.log` in the folder of your current IntelliJ project.

 ```
 2019-03-01 16:39:39,071 WARN  GenericEndpoint Unsupported notification method: workspace/didChangeWatchedFiles